Triangle (2009) review – A mind-bending puzzle on the high seas

 Not Just a Simple Ghost Ship Story

 For the next twenty minutes, or so, Triangle presents itself as something of a ghost ship horror movie.
 The boat creaks and groans as it floats along devoid of direction or purpose.
 Every now and then, the sound of the strangely eerie song Anchors Aweigh plays in the background.
-This song was, famously, performed by Glenn Miller whose plane mysteriously disappeared over the English Channel in 1944.
-Perhaps a hint of what is to come.

 Perhaps someone was murdered or maybe it is something more innocuous like a person having suffered an accident.
 Did they leave after being rescued or are they still on the boat?
-Nothing is all that clear but one thing is for sure, something is definitely not right and Jess can feel it more than anyone.
+Nothing is all that clear but one thing is for sure, something is definitely not right.
+Jess can feel it more than anyone.

 It’s standard horror fare, right?
 You have seen it all before.
 This familiarity is a complete ruse, though.
 Smith wants you to feel like you know what is happening and are experiencing the same sense of déjà vu as Jess.
 The story is about to flip on its head and transform into a Sisyphean tale of epic proportions.